ErdemOzgen/blackdagger/README.md

 - **CI/CD Integration:** Automate code deployment, testing, and environment updates.
 - **Alerting System:** Create notifications based on specific triggers or conditions.
 - **Custom Task Automation:** Define and schedule custom tasks using code snippets.
+- **Model Training Automation:** Automate the training of machine learning models by scheduling jobs that run on new data sets.
+Use Blackdagger to manage dependencies between data preprocessing, training, evaluation, and deployment tasks.
+- **Model Deployment Pipeline:** Create a DAG to automate the deployment of trained models to production environments, including steps for model validation, containerization with Docker, and deployment using SSH commands.
+- **Security Scans Integration:** Schedule regular security scans and static code analysis as part of the CI/CD pipeline.
+Use Blackdagger to orchestrate these tasks, ensuring that deployments are halted if vulnerabilities are detected.
+- **Automated Compliance Checks:** Set up workflows to automatically run compliance checks against infrastructure and codebase, reporting results via HTTP requests to compliance monitoring tools.
+- **Automated Penetration Testing:** Schedule and manage continuous penetration testing activities.
+Define dependencies in Blackdagger to ensure that penetration tests are conducted after deployment but before wide release, using Docker containers to isolate testing environments.
+- **Threat Simulation and Response:** Automate the execution of threat simulations to test the effectiveness of security measures.
+Use Blackdagger to orchestrate complex scenarios involving multiple steps, such as breaching a system, escalating privileges, and exfiltrating data, followed by automated rollback and alerting.

 ## **Web UI**